elumersen/alx-low_level_programming/README.md

-This is the repo that holds all the basic introduction about C programming.
+this is all about c , programming in C